ttulka/turmin/README.md

 || | ++ ||
 ```

-The marks are then removed, and the numbers are added:
+The marks are then removed, and the two numbers are added together:

 ```
 || | +| ||